SportsPodium/SteemPreICOForm/spec.md

 transfer "<from_account>" "sportspodium" "<amount> SBD" "<memo_message>" true
 ```

-1.Steemit Username (From Account)
+1. Steemit Username (From Account)

-2.@SportsPodium (To Account)
+2. @SportsPodium (To Account)

-3.Amount SBD or STEEM
+3. Amount SBD or STEEM

-4.Memo Message (Number of Pods issued based on the Ethereum Conversion Rate at the time of Transfer)
+4. Memo Message (Number of Pods issued based on the Ethereum Conversion Rate at the time of Transfer)

 Your pods will be issued directly into your Pods Wallet on the SportsPodium Blockchain at the end of the main token sale.